Tessil/hat-trie/README.md

 ### Benchmark

+#### Wikipedia dataset
-The benchmark consists in inserting all the titles in the main namespace of the Wikipedia archive, check the used memory space and read all the titles again.
+The benchmark consists in inserting all the titles from the main namespace of the Wikipedia archive into the data structure, check the used memory space and search for all the titles again in the data structure.

 * Dataset: [enwiki-20170320-all-titles-in-ns0.gz](https://dumps.wikimedia.org/enwiki/20170320/)
 * Size: 262.7 MiB